How To Pick Your Investments?

 Criteria To Choose Investments

 Before planning an investment profile, review your investment goals.
-Divide your proposed investments between cash, fixed-income from alternative investments, securities, and shares (equity).
+Divide your proposed investments between cash and fixed-income from alternative investments, securities, and shares (equity).
 The breakdown of your asset allocation ultimately depends on your risk tolerance and expectation of the returns.
 A conservative investor may opt to hold 80% of the portfolio in fixed-income and 20% in equity.
 The reverse could be true for an aggressive investor, while a balanced investor might follow a 50-50 combination.

-The deciding factors in making an investment choice stems from underlying factors and investment strategies.
+The deciding factors in making an investment choice stem from underlying factors and investment strategies.
 Picking the right instruments that suit your risk profile and goals is the key to good returns.
 Let’s take a look at a few of them.

 Underlying Factors